8 Ways To Calm Anxiety While Pregnant

 #2 Chamomile {Matricaria recutita}

-• To promote relaxation, treat insomnia and digestive pain, like gas.
+• To promote relaxation, treat insomnia, and digestive pain, such as gas.
 Drink tea nightly 1-2 hours before bed to prevent night waking due to urination.

 • Dosing: